Binary Classification of Light and Dark Time Traces of a Transition Edge Sensor Using Convolutional Neural Networks: Experimental data

 \section{Experimental data}

 All of the experimental data was measured using a tungsten-based TES chip fabricated at National Institute of Standards and Technology (NIST).
-The TES has been optimized for the detection of 1064\,nm photons through its multilayer structure \cite{Shah2022characterising}.
-The working point of the voltage-biased TES was set to 30\% of its normal state resistance and its current was monitored by an inductively coupled SQUID (manufactured by Physikalisch Technische Bundesanstalt; PTB) with 5\,GHz gain bandwidth product at a sampling rate of 50\,MHz.
+The working point of the voltage-biased TES was set to 30\% of its normal state resistance and its current was monitored by an inductively coupled flux-locked SQUID (manufactured by Physikalisch Technische Bundesanstalt; PTB) with 5\,GHz gain bandwidth product at a sampling rate of 50\,MHz.
 The photons absorbed by the TES were then detected as pulses in the SQUID output voltage $V_\mathrm{out}(t)$.
 The TES+SQUID module was operated within a Bluefors SD dilution refrigerator at 25\,mK base temperature.
+The effective circuit diagram of the used TES setup is illustrated in Fig.~\ref{TES_schematics_Figure_ab}(a), while the layer structure of the TES, optimized for the detection of 1064\,nm photons \cite{Shah2022characterising}, is presented in Fig.~\ref{TES_schematics_Figure_ab}(b).
+A picture of the TES+SQUID module installed into the dilution refrigerator is shown in Fig.~\ref{TES_schematics_Figure_ab}(c).

 In order to recognize the shapes of the 1064\,nm photon $V_\mathrm{out}(t)$ pulses, we first gathered data by illuminating the TES with a highly attenuated 1064\,nm laser source for a total of 5\,s.
 The laser light was coupled to the TES via a HI1060 single mode optical fiber.
 During this time interval, a total of 4722 pulses above the 10\,mV trigger threshold were recorded, where each time trace corresponds to a 200\,$\mu$s time window with $10^4$ samples (50\,MHz sampling frequency).
 The recorded time traces were pre-filtered by discriminating double pulses.
 This was done by detecting local maxima from the derivative of a time trace based on specific height, prominence and spacing criteria.
 This left us with 3928 single-photon triggered pulses.
 We have performed fits in the time domain using a phenomenological function \cite{Meyer2024first, RubieraGimeno2024optimizing}